 But what about our beloved dogs?
 They’re always there for us, day and night.
 What can we do to keep them warm, healthy, and safe during the frigid days of winter?
-Here are a few tips to help you make this winter a warm and safe season for your best pal.
+We asked the experts in our Alex Lewyt Veterinary Medical Center a few questions on how you can help make this winter a warm and safe season for your best pal.

 Q. I’ve heard that all breeds can tolerate extremely cold weather.
 Is that correct?